-The Economic Development for a Growing Economy Tax Credit Act, or EDGE Act, empowers the DCEO to give tax credits to select businesses – which allows some firms to avoid paying any state income taxes at all while other businesses and taxpayers are forced to shoulder a heavy tax burden.
+The Economic Development for a Growing Economy Tax Credit Act, or EDGE Act, empowers DCEO to give tax credits to select businesses – which allows some firms to avoid paying any state income taxes at all while other businesses and taxpayers are forced to shoulder a heavy tax burden.

 The EDGE Act supposedly exists to attract businesses to Illinois and to induce businesses that are already here to expand.

-That’s why a business applying for EDGE tax credits must propose a particular project in Illinois, and it’s why the act ties the amount of tax credits a business can receive to the new employees it hires in the state.
-The law says that a company’s tax credit cannot be greater than the amount of state income tax withheld from the paychecks of its “new employees” in Illinois, meaning employees hired after the business entered into a tax-credit agreement to work on the company’s proposed Illinois project.
+That’s why a business applying for EDGE tax credits must propose a particular project in Illinois, and it’s why the act tied the amount of tax credits a business can receive to the new employees it hires in the state.
+The law said that a company’s tax credit cannot be greater than the amount of state income tax withheld from the paychecks of its “new employees” in Illinois, meaning employees hired after the business entered into a tax-credit agreement to work on the company’s proposed Illinois project.

 That’s illegal.
 A government agency can’t expand its power by enacting rules that contradict a statute passed by the General Assembly.